 ” The question is not whether [OHS] should be a human right but how to effectively ensure that workers human rights are respecte[d] and enforced.”

-It is odd is that in the recent debates on OHS law reform in Australia, human right has not been argued.
-Johnstone, Bluff and Clayton refer to ILO Conventions in their latest book Work Health and Safety Law and Policy but only to OHS Conventions and these do not mention human rights.
+It is odd that in the recent debates on OHS law reform in Australia, human rights have not been argued.
+Johnstone, Bluff and Clayton refer to ILO Conventions in their latest book Work Health and Safety Law and Policy, but only to OHS Conventions, and these do not mention human rights.

 What is the advantage of having “freedom from injury as a basic human right”?
 Will this make workplaces safer?

 It can be argued that having ” freedom from injury as a basic human right” will unnecessarily complicate the management of workplace safety but, more significantly, complicate the processes for reparation from a workplace injury or illness.

 The Victorian Charter for Human Rights and Responsibilities was introduced before the XVIII World Congress and provides “20 fundamental human rights”, but workplace safety is not specifically mentioned.
 However, Australia’s OHS laws are quickly transforming away from the “workplace” to the “work” and increasingly include work’s public responsibility and may make some of these 20 fundamental human rights more relevant to work situations.

 There is one human right in the charter that could relate to the hazards of work – Section 10 – “Your right to protection from torture and cruel, inhuman or degrading treatment”.
 The Victorian Equal Opportunity and Human Rights Commission describes this section as:

 “People must not be tortured.
 People must also not be treated or punished in a cruel, inhuman or degrading way.
 This includes protection from treatment that humiliates a person.
 People must not be subjected to medical treatment or experiments without their full and informed consent.” [emphasis added]